TensoRaws/AnimePipeline/README.md

 #### RSS Config:

+supports hot reloading, which means you can update your config without needing to restart the service.

 you should provide the compatible params and scripts in the [params](./conf/params) and [scripts](./conf/scripts) folder.

 **the file name will be used as the key**